Design a Good Customer Experience for In-Skill Purchasing

-Alexa: "You've solved 3 out of 7 puzzles.
+Alexa: "You've solved three out of seven puzzles.
 If you like this puzzle, you might enjoy playing new monthly puzzles found in Treasure Finders Plus.
 Just ask me for monthly puzzle or adventures to explore."(Pause)

 "Alright, we've got some fun puzzles to solve!
-In the deep sea you'll find…"
+In the deep sea you find…"

 Add a store option to your skill

 If your skill already provides a set of actions when launched, include an option to hear a list of your products as if they were shopping in a store.
 This gives customers a reliable way to find a product when they're ready to buy.

 - Let customers know what to expect by including words like "shop" or "for purchase" in your store option